OccludeNet: A Causal Journey into Mixed-View Actor-Centric Video Action Recognition under Occlusions: Abstract

 \section{Abstract}

-The lack of occlusion data in commonly used action recognition video datasets limits model robustness and impedes sustained performance improvements.
-We construct \textsc{OccludeNet}, a large-scale occluded video dataset that includes both real-world and synthetic occlusion scene videos under various natural environments. \textsc{OccludeNet} features dynamic tracking occlusion, static scene occlusion, and multi-view interactive occlusion, addressing existing gaps in data.
-Our analysis reveals that occlusion impacts action classes differently, with actions involving low scene relevance and partial body visibility experiencing greater accuracy degradation.
-To overcome the limitations of current occlusion-focused approaches, we propose a structural causal model for occluded scenes and introduce the Causal Action Recognition (CAR) framework, which employs backdoor adjustment and counterfactual reasoning.
-This framework enhances key actor information, improving model robustness to occlusion.
-We anticipate that the challenges posed by \textsc{OccludeNet} will stimulate further exploration of causal relations in occlusion scenarios and encourage a reevaluation of class correlations, ultimately promoting sustainable performance improvements.
-The code and full dataset will be released soon.
+The lack of occlusion data in common action recognition video datasets limits model robustness and hinders consistent performance gains.
+We build \textsc{OccludeNet}, a large-scale occluded video dataset including both real and synthetic occlusion scenes in different natural settings. \textsc{OccludeNet} includes dynamic occlusion, static occlusion, and multi-view interactive occlusion, addressing gaps in current datasets.
+Our analysis shows occlusion affects action classes differently: actions with low scene relevance and partial body visibility see larger drops in accuracy.
+To overcome the limits of existing occlusion-aware methods, we propose a structural causal model for occluded scenes and introduce the Causal Action Recognition (CAR) method, which uses backdoor adjustment and counterfactual reasoning.
+This approach strengthens key actor information and improves model robustness to occlusion.
+We hope the challenges of \textsc{OccludeNet} will encourage more study of causal links in occluded scenes and lead to a fresh look at class relations, ultimately leading to lasting performance improvements.
+Our code and data is availibale at: \url{https://github.com/The-Martyr/OccludeNet-Dataset}.